-Under a locking-based version control system (such as SCCS, and RCS
+On a locking-based version control system (such as SCCS, and RCS in

-If the file is not locked, lock it and make it writable, so that you
+If each file is registered and unlocked, lock it and make it writable,

-If the file is locked by you, and contains changes, commit the
+If each file is locked by you and contains changes, commit the

-If the file is locked by you, but you have not changed it since you
+If each file is locked by you, but you have not changed it, release

-locked it, release

-the lock and makes the file read-only again.
+the lock and make the file read-only again.

-If the file is locked by some other user, ask whether you want to
+If each file is locked by another user, ask whether you want to

-“steal the lock” from that user.
-If you say yes, the file becomes
+steal the lock.
+If you say yes, the file becomes locked by you,

 These rules also apply when you use CVS in locking mode, except